-The artwork illustrates a scene that seems to capture a moment of intense emotion and spiritual depth, in keeping with the biblical themes Dalí frequently explored.
-It depicts two figures that contrast sharply in color and brightness.
-The figure on the right is rendered in a warm, almost translucent brown, with flowing contours that convey a sense of decay or sorrow.
-This ephemeral quality suggests deep suffering or exhaustion, possibly alluding to a state of repentance or spiritual exhaustion, which corresponds to the story of the prodigal son.
+The artwork depicts a scene that appears to capture a moment of intense emotion and spiritual depth, in line with the biblical themes that Dalí frequently explored.
+It shows two figures that contrast strongly with each other in terms of color and brightness.
+The figure on the right is rendered in a warm, almost translucent brown hue, with flowing contours that convey a sense of disintegration or sorrow.
+This ephemeral quality suggests deep suffering or exhaustion, possibly a reference to a state of repentance or spiritual exhaustion, corresponding to the story of the Prodigal Son.
+This lithograph is part of the Biblia Sacra, illustrated by Salvador Dalí and published by Rizzoli, Milan in 1967.

 Type of work: Lithograph

-Signature: Signed in print
+Signature: Signed in the plate

 Framed: No

-Size: 48.5 x 35 cm (h x w)
+Dimensions: 48.5 x 35 cm (h x w)

 Specifications